EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 **Upload a Test File:**

+!!! note
-> Ensure you are in the directory `scripts/workspace` for access to the test file `validation.sh`.
+    Ensure you are in the directory `scripts/workspace` for access to the test file `validation.sh`.

 ```bash
 source ~/.eoepca/state